Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 Your Gradescope login is your Make School email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
 The same link can be used if you need to set your password for the first time.

+Although all assignments for this course live in gradescope but I repeat the main ones here:

 ### User Interviews, User Journeys, Wireframes, Entity Relation Diagrams (ERDs)